Add files - Dropbox, Google and One Drive

 - You can also add a summary description of the file in the Description field.
 If you want this description to display on the course page, check the Display description on course page checkbox.

-- Under Content heading click page + icon.
+- Under Content heading click the + page Icon.

 - The file picker window appears.
 Click Upload a file to load from your computer, or choose from either Dropbox, OneDrive or Google Drive to connect to your cloud storage.